 If the dog clearly goes to the wrong dumbbell/hurdle and is stopped and redirected successfully to the correct one, 3 grades should be dropped.
-If the dog is redirected successfully from the wrong direction (or hurdle) without a stop, 1-2 grades should be deducted.
+If the dog is redirected successfully from a wrong direction without a stop, 1-2 grades should be deducted.

-The reduction of the grade for extra directing (redirecting) commands depends on their strength and the dog's willingness to obey the commands.
-It can be 1-2 /command.
+The reduction for extra directing /redirecting commands depends on their strength and the dog's willingness to obey the commands.
+It can be 1-2 grades/command.
 The deduction for other extra commands should be congruent with the general directions.